Diagnosis & Treatment of Heart Valve Disease

 Mitral valve disease includes mitral valve regurgitation and mitral valve stenosis.
 We offer many treatment options for mitral valve disease, including the following:

-- transcatheter procedures such as transcatheter mitral valve replacement with MitraClip®, transcatheter mitral valve replacement, and mitral balloon valvuloplasty
+- transcatheter procedures such as transcatheter mitral valve repair with MitraClip®, transcatheter mitral valve replacement, and mitral balloon valvuloplasty

 - robotic mitral valve repair, which is performed through five small pencil-sized incisions in the chest wall between the ribs